OSCNWeb/oscn-news/_posts/2015-10-10-jari-askins-sworn-in-as-administrative-director-of-the-courts.md

 ---
-title: ''Jari Askins Sworn in as Administrative Director of the Courts''
+title: 'Jari Askins Sworn in as Administrative Director of the Courts'
 newsid: 137
 publish: 2015-10-10 12:00 -0500
 expire: 2015-10-24 12:00 -0500